Rock-Candy-Tea/RSSHUB-PAGE/post/游戏/SteamGifts - Discussions/March 2 update, Steam no longer counts banned_removed games (or how to lose ~800,000 achievements).md

 ---
-title: March 2 update, Steam no longer counts banned_removed games (or how to lose ~800,000 achievements)
+title: 'March 2 update, Steam no longer counts banned_removed games (or how to lose ~800,000 achievements)'
 categories:
     - 游戏
     - SteamGifts - Discussions